Prison and re-entry

-Lifelong Information for Entrepreneurs (LIFE) is a 32-week entrepreneurial training program for incarcerated Oregonians who are within 18 to 24 months of release and post-prison re-entry.
+Lifelong Information for Entrepreneurs (LIFE) was a 32-week entrepreneurial training program for incarcerated Oregonians who are within 18 to 24 months of release and post-prison re-entry.

 Mercy Corps Northwest launched the LIFE program at Oregon’s only women’s prison, Coffee Creek Correctional Facility in 2007.
 In 2019, the program expanded to Columbia River Correctional Institution and welcomed its first cohort in a men's prison.